Our Verdict

 Comfort

 We had our doubts about the comfort of the Dyna 6 when we originally unboxed it.
 Generally speaking, this vest is significantly more rigid than some of our favorites.
 The ribbing in the front is stiff, and the whole vest is far less silky and floppy than others in our review.
-Our maiden voyage with the Dyna showed us how utterly wrong we were.
-The nylon body is ultra-breathable but not prone to snagging or tearing, and the armholes offer plenty of space to prevent feeling restricted.
-The thicker material might weigh slightly more than the ultralight options, but its tough exterior and breathability make up for this.
+Our maiden voyage with the Dyna showed us how utterly wrong we were for having any doubts.
+The nylon body is ultra-breathable but not prone to snagging or tearing (which isn't always the case with soft, delicate mesh), and the armholes offer plenty of space for unrestricted arm movement.
+The thicker material weighs more than the ultralight options, but its tough exterior and great breathability make up for this, depending on where you run.

-Osprey offers two size options for this hydration pack: XS/S and S/M. In addition to those two options, the multiple cinch straps help ensure a customized fit.
-The under-arm straps are basic in their function, but we love the option to snuggle the vest a little tighter on days when we wear fewer layers.
-The front closures are cinch straps and highly customizable, with a small caveat — you have to know how to use them.
-Each chest panel of the vest has a super tough plastic piece of ribbing with seven teeth on it.
-There are two straps, each with bilateral clips that hug the spaces between the teeth on the ribbing.
-The teeth ensure that the clips do not move while in motion, which helps keep the vest in place while running extremely technical terrain.
-Fear not; this oddly designed yet profoundly functional ribbing is thoughtfully secured an inch from the front edges of the vest.
-This precise placement prevents the stiff pieces from rubbing.
+Osprey offers two size options for this hydration pack: XS/S and S/M. The flexible sizing can be fine-tuned through the multiple cinch straps, which help ensure a customized fit.
+The under-arm straps are basic, but they add one more layer of adjustability, and we love the option to snuggle the vest a little tighter on days when we wear fewer layers.
+The front closures are highly customizable cinch straps that work well — once you know how to use them.
+There is a plastic piece of ribbing with seven teeth on it that runs the length of each chest panel on the vest.
+There are two straps, each with bilateral clips that hug the spaces between the teeth on the ribbing, and the teeth ensure that the clips do not move while in motion.
+This system as a whole helps keep the vest in place while running extremely technical terrain, and works quite well once you get the hang of it.
 Since the closures are mirror images of each other, you can choose if you'd like to open and close on the left or right side.
 It's so seamless that you can decide on the go if that's what makes you happy.
+And don't worry about chafing, this oddly designed yet profoundly functional ribbing is secured an inch from the front edges of the vest.

 Features